idanarye/vim-merginal/README.md

            out branch).
 * `ds`     Split-diff against the file under the cursor (if it exists in the other branch).
-* `ds`     VSplit-diff against the file under the cursor (if it exists in the other branch).
+* `dv`     VSplit-diff against the file under the cursor (if it exists in the other branch).
 * `co`     Check out the file under the cursor (if it exists in the other branch) into the current branch.